zitadel/zitadel/docs/docs/legal/terms-support-service.md

 The [Annex of the data processing agreement](data-processing-agreement#annex-regarding-security-measures) outlines the measures we take in more detail.

-### Support
+### Support Service

-We offer Support Services directly related to the use of our Services.
 The Description of Support Services is available as [Annex](support-services) to this document.

-Customers without a Subscription or a Subscription plan that does not include Support Services should post inquiries and issues regarding ZITADEL from customers to our [GitHub Discussions](https://github.com/caos/zitadel/discussions), whenever feasible.

-If you need support integrating or setting up ZITADEL, please contact our consulting team.
+The parties may enter a service level agreement, as specified in our [Support Service Description](support-services), for booked Support Services.
+Only named persons in the Purchase Order, or as agreed in writing (email is sufficient) may use the Support Services to interact with CAOS.

 ### Limited influence

 Be advised that the scope of our influence is limited.
 For example, the actual accessibility of a service is also dependent on the connection to and between various Internet Service Providers ("ISPs").
 Portions of our services, i.e. software components, may also be beyond our influence and be subject to their own contractual conditions.
 You accept that in such cases we reject any responsibility.

-### Service level

-Customers with a Subscription may be eligible for a SLA as outlined in our [Service Level Description](service-level-description).

 ### Inclusion of third parties